UAlberta-CMPUT401/f24project-Bleeding-Heart-Art-Space/README.md

 ## Run for Tests
 1) Tester should be running the development servers for frontend and backend simultaneously in different terminals.
 2) Next, the tester should be in the root>tests directory.
+3) Run the command: `npm install`.
-3) Then run the command: `npx mocha acceptance` from that directory.
+4) Then run the command: `npx mocha acceptance` from that directory.